garys-esri/geodev-dc-labs/runtime-workshop/exercises/Java/Exercise 1 Map and Scene.md

         </plugins>
     </build>
     ```

+    **Note:** Maven downloads the ArcGIS Runtime install to `<user home>/.arcgis`.
+ArcGIS Runtime tries to find it there, but that can fail under certain conditions.
+If it fails, you can go inside that install directory and copy the `jniLibs` and `resources` directories to your app's working directory.

 3. **Use the downloaded ArcGIS Runtime SDK**: download the ArcGIS Runtime SDK (version 100.1.0) for Java and unzip it.
 In your Java project, reference the JAR files in the SDK's `libs` directory.
 You must also copy the SDK's `jniLibs` and `resources` directories to your Java project directory.
 (There are other ways of referencing ArcGIS Runtime, but copying `jniLibs` and `resources` is the simplest.)
 See [Develop your first map app using the downloaded SDK](https://developers.arcgis.com/java/latest/guide/develop-your-first-map-app.htm) for details.